ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ## Aggregate Protocol

 When the Leader opts in to a task, it SHOULD derive the VDAF verification key for that task as described in {{vdaf-verify-key}}.
-The Leader MUST advertise the task to the Helper in its first aggregate request incident to the task.
-It MAY also include the advertisement subsequent requests; if opted in, the Helper MUST ignore these advertisements.
+The Leader MUST advertise the task to the Helper in every request incident to the task as described in
+{{definition}}.

 ## Collect Protocol